duosecurity/duo_universal_csharp/README.md

 * `DuoUniversal` - The Duo SDK for interacting with the Duo Universal Prompt
 * `DuoUniversal.Example` - An example web application with Duo integrated

+The example application has a dedicated README with further instructions on how to build and run it.

 # Usage
 This library requires .NET Core 3.1 or higher, or .NET Framework 4.7.1 or higher